New Plan for 2020-21 “Snow Days”

 WHAT DOES THIS MEAN FOR ON-SITE STUDENTS and TEACHERS?

 Elementary students will follow a virtual schedule with some whole class virtual meetings and built-in breaks.
-Students will not have a scheduled time for related-arts classes.

 Secondary students will follow the virtual block schedule.
 They can find this schedule on the WDMCS website.
 Students will log into Canvas to understand what tasks or learning will take place for each class.
 Walnut Creek students follow a seven-period day.
 They will also log into the Student Canvas portal for course-specific instructions.